-Talking about race can be uncomfortable.
-We worry about saying the wrong things or being misunderstood.
-And these worries can make it difficult for those considering a transracial adoption to seek answers to their questions.
-Moreover, some might wonder if race really matters when it comes to giving a child a loving family.
-Others wonder how extended family might treat a child of another race.
-It's tempting to either dismiss these thoughts entirely or allow them to paralyze us.
+Talking about matters of race can be uncomfortable.
+We fear saying the wrong things or being misunderstood.
+These worries can make it difficult for those preparing for transracial foster and adoptive placements to seek answers to their questions.
+Moreover, some might wonder if race really matters when giving a child a loving family.
+Others wonder how extended family may treat a child of another race.
+It's tempting to dismiss these thoughts entirely or allow them to paralyze us.
 But it doesn't have to be this way...
-IF YOU ARE IN THE PROCESS OF ADOPTING A CHILD OF ANOTHER RACE, OR EVEN JUST THINKING ABOUT THE POSSIBILITY, THERE ARE SOME QUESTIONS YOU'LL WANT TO CONSIDER: